Troubleshoot backend issues

 journalctl -xn -u funkwhale-server

-sudo docker compose logs -f --tail=50 api # Follow the last 50 messages
+docker compose logs -f --tail=50 api # Follow the last 50 messages

 • Celery logs – check these if a federation or import task isn’t working.